UKHomeOffice/modern-slavery/README.md

 - test:local-acceptance
 - test:local-acceptance-demo

-The test scripts utilise the environment variables `BROWSER_TYPE` & `BROWSER_DEMO` to determine what the file `/modern-slavery/acceptance-test/user-pathways/upload-file/upload-file.test.js` uses as its browser and whether the browser runs slower for demonstration purposes.
+The test scripts utilise the environment variable `BROWSER_DEMO` to determine whether the browser runs the file `/modern-slavery/acceptance-test/user-pathways/upload-file/upload-file.test.js` slower for demonstration purposes.

-In order to run the test successfully ensure you have a test image `e.g.test.png` in the directory `/modern-slavery/public/images/`

-`BROWSER_TYPE` can be left blank or set to `local` for local machine browser testing.

 `BROWSER_DEMO`can be left blank so the tests run at normal speed or can be set so the test runs at a slower speed.